fustyles/Ameba/README.md

 ## ✨ Highlights & Strengths of fuClaw

-**fuClaw** is a highly sophisticated, prompt-orchestrated embedded AI agent framework designed for Realtek Ameba Pro2 devices (AMB82-mini & HUB 8735 Ultra).
+**fuClaw** is a highly sophisticated, prompt-orchestrated embedded AI agent framework designed for devices.
 It represents one of the most complete and thoughtful integrations of Telegram, Google Gemini, multimodal capabilities, and hardware control in the embedded AI space.

 ### 🚀 Key Strengths